cloudfoundry/garden/doc/garden-api.md

 * `handle`: Container handle.
 * `path`: Path to command to execute.
 * `args`: Arguments to pass to command.
 * `privileged`: Whether to run the script as root or not.
-Can be overriden by 'user', if specified.
+Can be overriden by `user`, if specified.
-* 'user': The name of a user in the container to run the process as.
-If not specified defaults to 'root' for privileged processes, and 'vcap' for unprivileged processes.
+* `user`: The name of a user in the container to run the process as.
+If not specified defaults to `root` for privileged processes, and `vcap` for unprivileged processes.
 * `rlimits`: Resource limits (see `ResourceLimits`).
 * `env`: Environment Variables (see `EnvironmentVariable`).
 * `dir`: Working directory (default: home directory).